-1.17 In this Code:
+1 17 In this Code:

-- (a) 'designated person' means a person other than a police officer, designated under the Police Reform Act 2002, Part 4 who has specified powers and duties of police officers conferred or imposed on them; - (b) reference to a police officer includes a designated person acting in the exercise or performance of the powers and duties conferred or imposed on them by their designation. - (c) where a search or other procedure to which this Code applies may only be carried out or observed by a person of the same sex as the detainee, the gender of the detainee and other parties present should be established and recorded in line with Annex I of this Code. - 1.18 Designated persons are entitled to use reasonable force as follows: - (a) when exercising a power conferred on them which allows a police officer exercising that power to use reasonable force, a designated person has the same entitlement to use force; and - (b) at other times when carrying out duties conferred or imposed on them that also entitle them to use reasonable force, for example: - when at a police station carrying out the duty to keep detainees for whom they are responsible under control and to assist any other police officer or designated person to keep any detainee under control and to prevent their escape. - when securing, or assisting any other police officer or designated person in securing, the detention of a person at a police station. - when escorting, or assisting any other police officer or designated person in escorting, a detainee within a police station. - for the purpose of saving life or limb; or - preventing serious damage to property. - 1.19 Nothing in this Code prevents the custody officer, or other officer given custody of the detainee, from allowing police staff who are not designated persons to carry out individual procedures or tasks at the police station if the law allows.
-However, the officer remains responsible for making sure the procedures and tasks are carried out correctly in accordance with the Codes of Practice (see Note 3F).
-Any such person must be: - (a) a person employed by a police force and under the direction and control of the Chief Officer of that force: - (b) employed by a person with whom a police force has a contract for the provision of services relating to persons arrested or otherwise in custody. - 1.20 Designated persons and other police staff must have regard to any relevant provisions of this Code. - 1.21 References to pocket books include any official report book issued to police officers or other police staff.
+- (a) 'designated person' means a person other than a police officer, who has specified powers and duties conferred or imposed on them by designation under section 38 or 39 of the Police Reform Act 2002: - (b) reference to a police officer includes a designated person acting in the exercise or performance of the powers and duties conferred or imposed on them by their designation. - (c) where a search or other procedure to which this Code applies may only be carried out or observed by a person of the same sex as the detainee, the gender of the detainee and other parties present should be established and recorded in line with Annex I of this Code. - 1.18 Designated persons are entitled to use reasonable force as follows: - (a) when exercising a power conferred on them which allows a police officer exercising that power to use reasonable force, a designated person has the same entitlement to use force; and - (b) at other times when carrying out duties conferred or imposed on them that also entitle them to use reasonable force, for example: - when at a police station carrying out the duty to keep detainees for whom they are responsible under control and to assist any other police officer or designated person to keep any detainee under control and to prevent their escape. - when securing, or assisting any other police officer or designated person in securing, the detention of a person at a police station. - when escorting, or assisting any other police officer or designated person in escorting, a detainee within a police station. - · for the purpose of saving life or limb; or - · preventing serious damage to property. - 1.19 Nothing in this Code prevents the custody officer, or other police officer or designated person (see paragraph 1.17) given custody of the detainee by the custody officer, from allowing another person (see (a) and (b) below) to carry out individual procedures or tasks at the police station if the law allows.
+However, the officer or designated person given custody remains responsible for making sure the procedures and tasks are carried out correctly in accordance with the Codes of Practice (see paragraph 3.5 and Note 3F).
+The other person who is allowed to carry out the procedures or tasks must be someone who at that time, is: - (a) under the direction and control of the chief officer of the force responsible for the police station in question; or - (b) providing services under contractual arrangements (but without being employed by the chief officer the police force), to assist a police force in relation to the discharge of its chief officer's functions. - 1.20 Designated persons and others mentioned in sub-paragraphs (a) and (b) of paragraph 1.19 must have regard to any relevant provisions of this Code. - 1.21 In any provision of this or any other Code of Practice which allows or requires police officers or police staff to make a record in their report book, the references to report book shall include any official report book or electronic recording device issued to them that enables the record in question to be made and dealt with in accordance with that provision.
+References in this and any other Code to written records, forms and signatures include electronic records and forms and electronic confirmation that identifies the person making the record or completing the form.